-- 26. The United Kingdom asked on behalf of the informal working group on the inspection and certification of tanks for endorsement of the fundamental principles developed and agreed by the group and for the consent of the Joint Meeting to continue with its work. - 27.
-The fundamental principles are that a type approval is issued by one contracting party and that other contracting parties will accept this type approval.
-Tanks built according to this type approval shall have the initial inspection performed by the country in which the tank is to be registered or alternatively the country of manufacture if accepted by the competent authority in which the tank is to be registered.
-An "entry into service inspection" is conducted by the country in which the tank is to be registered if the initial inspection is not done by the country of registration.
-While tanks according to the type approval will be registered in different contracting parties it is expected that by cross control, harmonisation will improve and that there will be a constant form of market surveillance.
-Inspection bodies are to be appointed by contracting parties according to common requirements and when appointed it is intended that they would be notified to the UNECE/OTIF secretariats who would publish a list of inspection bodies on their websites. - 28.
-The experts of the tanks working group acknowledged that the fundamental principles are feasible.
-However it was questioned whether this would be a separate system for Class 3 to 9 tanks, existing in parallel to TPED.
-Several observations were made on the wording for competent authority in paragraph 5a, the registration of tank containers and the application of a single inspection body.
-It was explained that so far only the new section for 6.8. had been reproduced in INF 12 and that the corresponding requirements in 1.8.6 and 1.8.7 were still under development. - 29.
-The tank working group supported continuation of this work and all interested parties are invited to submit comments and to participate in the informal working group that is planned to reconvene from 6 to 8 of June 2017 in London.
+26. The United Kingdom asked on behalf of the informal working group on the inspection and certification of tanks for endorsement of the fundamental principles developed and agreed by the group and for the consent of the Joint Meeting to continue its work.

+27. The fundamental principles were as follows.
+When a type approval is issued by one Contracting Party, other contracting parties have to accept this type approval.
+Tanks built according to this type approval should have the initial inspection performed by the country in which the tank is to be registered or alternatively the country of manufacture if accepted by the competent authority in which the tank is to be registered.
+An "entry into service inspection" should be conducted by the country of registration.
+While tanks according to the type approval would be registered in different contracting parties, it was expected that by cross control, harmonisation would improve and that there would be a constant form of market surveillance.
+Inspection bodies were to be appointed by contracting parties according to the UNECE/OTIF secretariats who would publish a list of inspection bodies on their websites.

+28. The experts of the Working Group on Tanks acknowledged that the fundamental principles could be implemented.
+However it was questioned whether there would be a separate system for tanks intended for the carriage of substances of classes 3 to 9 that would be established in parallel to that applicable to transportable pressure equipment.
+Several observations were made on the wording for competent authority in paragraph 5a, the registration of tank-containers and the application of a single inspection body.
+It was explained that so far only the new section for Chapter 6.8 had been reproduced in informal document INF.12 and that the corresponding requirements in 1.8.6 and 1.8.7 were still under development.

+29. The Working Group supported continuation of this work and all interested parties were invited to submit comments and to participate in the informal working group that is planned to reconvene from 6 to 8 of June 2017 in London.
-Item 9: INF 6 (UIP) - Welding operations in accordance with 6.8.2.1.23.

-- 30. There was in principle general support for the proposal by UIP, to clarify that the requirements of 6.8.2.1.23 were also applicable to repair shops undertaking welding.
-It is also confirmed that EN 12972 describes how to test tanks but not by whom. - 31.
-The group discussed where this proposal would be best placed in the regulation.
-As the heading of 6.8.2.1 is "Construction" and not repair or modification it was suggested that 6.8.2.4.4 would be a suitable place as it was expected that those parties dealing with repair would look there first.
-Another option would be an amendment to 6.8.2.1.23 as proposed in INF 6.
-Finally it was considered that a foot note to 6.8.2.1.23, stating that "in the case of a repair, alteration or modification of a tank the requirements applying to the manufacturer shall likewise apply to the maintenance or repair shop performing the welding", was also a promising option. - 32.
-UIP was advised to develop the proposal further along this line and present this in an official document for a future session.
+Item 9: Informal document INF.6 (UIP) - Welding operations in accordance with 6.8.2.1.23 repair would look there first.
+Another option would be an amendment to 6.8.2.1.23 as proposed in informal document INF.6.
+Finally it was considered that a footnote to 6.8.2.1.23, stating that "in the case of a repair, alteration or modification of a tank the requirements applying to the manufacturer shall likewise apply to the maintenance or repair shop performing the welding", was also a promising option.